Sleep Disorders Treatment

 Lifestyle changes, such as avoiding nicotine and caffeine, practicing regular exercise, and implementing relaxation techniques can be used to manage RLS with the right medication to help reduce symptoms and improve sleep quality.

 Narcolepsy is a neurological sleep disorder defined by excessive daytime sleepiness, sudden loss of muscle control (cataplexy), sleep paralysis, and hallucinations.
 While there is no cure for narcolepsy, sleep therapy and medications can help effectively manage symptoms.

 How Can Insomnia or a Sleep Disorder Impact my Life?

-We can use sleep hygiene, behavioural modifications and counselling to help you improve your sleep.
+We can use sleep hygiene, behavioural modifications and counselling, and other treatments for sleep disorders to help you improve your sleep.
 We have two techniques in particular, that have great sleep outcomes.
 CBT-I and neurofeedback.

 CBT-I has a strong evidence base.
 Up to 70 – 80% of people with insomnia see positive change.
 This includes less wakefulness, less time to fall asleep, and more time asleep!